tomarrell/miniqueue/README.md

 ## Benchmarks

-As MiniQueue is still under development, take these benchmarks with a grain of salt.
+As miniqueue is still under development, take these benchmarks with a grain of salt.
 However, for those curious:

 **Publish**